 In addition, the expansion valve regulates the amount of refrigerant that goes to the evaporator.
 Advanced expansion valves, such as thermostatic expansion valves (TXVs), may fine-tune the flow to enhance the overall energy efficiency of the system.

 The blower fan pulls heated room air over the evaporator coil as the refrigerant passes through it.
-The refrigerant absorbs heat from the air passing through, warming up and evaporating in the process.
+While, the refrigerant absorbs heat from the air passing through, warming up and evaporating in the process.

 What is an Air Conditioner Condenser?

 After absorbing heat from your home’s air, the refrigerant goes outside via a copper tube to the condenser unit.
 The warm, low-pressure refrigerant gas enters the compressor here.
-The compressor turns the refrigerant into a heated, high-pressure gas by compressing it.
+While, the compressor turns the refrigerant into a heated, high-pressure gas by compressing it.

 This gas goes out of the compressor and into the condenser coils.
-This is where the refrigerant releases the majority of the heat that your home has absorbed.
+So, this is where the refrigerant releases the majority of the heat that your home has absorbed.
 The outside unit’s fan blows air over the condenser coils, causing the refrigerant to lose heat.

 The refrigerant transitions from a heated gas to a hot liquid as it cools.
-It then returns to your house via a copper line and the expansion valve in the interior unit near the evaporator coil.
+Returning through a copper line, it reenters your house via the expansion valve near the evaporator coil.

 Alaqua is a crystallizer, solvent recovery system, distillation equipment, heat exchangers, spray dryer, and evaporators supplier in USA for foods, pharmaceutical, chemical, environmental, and power generation industries.
 We also provide troubleshooting, equipment fabrication, installation and commissioning, personnel training, retrofitting, and field services.
 For more queries contact us today!